Clinical Preceptors and Mentors

-Q: What are required experiences for the student?
+Q: What are the required experiences for the student?

 A: You will be provided the appropriate objectives for each clinical rotation in advance, and as part of the student orientation to the practice it is important to review them together.
 The current clinical rotation objectives are listed as follows:

 - Mental/Behavioral Health

 The intensity of the supervision will vary depending on the student’s experience and the preceptor’s comfort.
 It is typical for a preceptor to start by having the student observe patient encounters.
 After a day or two of orientation to the practice, it is reasonable to transition to observing the student performing history and physical examinations.
 Once you are comfortable with the student’s skills and knowledge, allowing him/her to perform histories and exams without direct observation is perfectly appropriate.
 The student would then present the patient to the preceptor, discuss possible next steps and complete the patient encounter with the preceptor reviewing and confirming the student’s findings with the patient.
 We also encourage you to quiz students and give them reading assignments as you teach.
 To reiterate, any patient the student sees also needs to be seen and evaluated by you.
 All chart notes need to be thoroughly reviewed and co-signed by you.
 Periodic direct observation throughout the rotation is recommended and a student should never discharge a patient without discussing the case with the preceptor first.